Oneplace.com

 Officer Hunt is on the case of a real "whodunit!"
 Gold and cargo have been stolen from Captain Reginald's ship and Hunt must find the burglar.
 Did Officer Hunt arrest the right man, or will the real thief escape from justice with all the gold?
 Things aren't as they seem in this Paws & Tales seaside caper.

-Officer Hunt: Howdy and welcome to Wildwood.
-The talk in town today is all about Officer Hunt's latest case, a real whodunit.
+Howdy!
+Welcome to Wildwood.
+The talk in town today is all about Officer Hunt's latest case.
+A real whodunnit.
 It all started with a call from Captain Reginald Horatio.
 Valuable cargo was disappearing from his ship, the Shilo, and he couldn't catch the thief.
 Officer Hunt went down to the wharf to talk to the captain.

 Officer Hunt: When did you first notice cargo missing from the Shilo?

-Captain Reginald Horatio: About three months ago.
-A crate of spices could not be accounted for.
+Captain Reginald Horatio: About three months ago, a crate of spices could not be accounted for.
 I didn't think much of it at the time.
-Cargo often gets misplaced, you know.
+Cargo often gets misplaced.

 Officer Hunt: But the disappearances continued?

 Captain Reginald Horatio: I wanted to handle it internally, not make a big fuss about it.
-The problem is we're scheduled to pick up a large shipment of gold next week.
+Problem is, we're scheduled to pick up a large shipment of gold next week.
 If it's stolen, I'm ruined.

 Officer Hunt: Do you have any suspects?